Gentleman Jim was launched in March 2024 by Lovell Brothers Limited, which is the company that also founded DragonBet.

 In terms of the games themselves, there is a very nice range of different providers, which automatically gives the site a boost.
 Gentleman Jim offers the big names in the business, such as Duel Reels, Pragmatic Play, Megaways and Hacksaw Gaming, just to name a few.

-Furthermore, there are a nice range of 'Live Casino' and table games that can be played, which again, adds to the experience and gives a nice range of options, and in many ways, this is like the sportsbook.
+Furthermore, there is a nice range of 'Live Casino' and table games that can be played, which again, adds to the experience and gives a nice range of options, and in many ways, this is like the sportsbook.

 Unfortunately, the site again does not offer any promotions to incentivise customers to use their casino over other options, which again is a downfall of the site.